 1. Unpack the downloaded Sync4j Server DS in a directory of your choice.
-We will refer to that directory as SYNCSERVER HOME and change to that directory shell) cd <SYNCSERVER_HOME>
+We will refer to that directory as SYNCSERVER\HOME and change to that directory

-- 2. Customize install.properties to reflect your system. - Two configuration parts are needed to be correct, - the server-name property that must be the URL via which your clients will access the Sync4j Server DS.
-If you client is on the same system you can use the localhost as hostname of the URL. - your choosen JDBC compliant database must match the properties 'dbms', 'jdbc.classpath',' jdbc.driver', 'jdbc.url', 'jdbc.user', 'jdbc.password". - 3.
-JBOSS: Verify that your environment variables JAVA_HOME and J2EE_HOME point respectively to your JDK/JRE home and to your JBoss home. - TOMCAT: Verify that your environment variables JAVA_HOMEpoint to your JDK/JRE home and J2EE_HOME and CATALINA_HOME point to your Tomcat home. - 4.
+- 2. Customize install.properties to reflect your system.
+Two configuration parts are needed to be correct. - the server-name property that must be the URL via which your clients will access the Sync4j Server DS.
+If you client is on the same system you can use the localhost as hostname of the URL. - your choosen JDBC compliant database must match the properties 'dbms', 'jdbc.classpath',' jdbc.driver', 'jdbc.url', 'jdbc.user', 'jdbc.password''. - JBOSS: Verify that your environment variables JAVA\HOME and J2EE\HOME point respectively to your JDK/JRE home and to your JBoss home.
+TOMCAT: Verify that your environment variables JAVA\HOMEpoint to your JDK/JRE home and J2EE HOME and CATALINA HOME point to your Tomcat home. - 4.
 Deploy/install the Sync4j Server DS.
 During the installation you will be asked if you want to create the database for Sync4j Server DS and some Sync4j Server DS modules.
 If this is your first (from scratch) installation you MUST respond with yes ('y') to all questions.

-(for windows) shell dir=<SYNCSERVER_HOME>) bin/install.cmd jboss (for UNIX) shell dir=<SYNCSERVER_HOME>) bin/install.sh jboss
+(for windows) shell dir=<SYNCSERVER\HOME>) bin/install.cmd jboss

+(for UNIX) shell dir=<SYNCSERVER\HOME>) bin/install.sh jboss